oskarth/experiments.oskarth.com/content/unix02.md

 our stack is back to the same state it was just before it was about to call `ls`.

-As we touched on earlier, another word for `0x31f` is frame pointer.
-That's because it points to a *stack frame*, which is, in a sense, what the stack consists of.
-A stack frame has all the information a given function needs - it's arguments, return address and space for local variables.
-GDB comes with some built-in functions that makes it easier to get information about stack frames.
-If we were in the middle of the `ls` function we could do the following:
+When you program in a high-level language you might come across *stack traces* that show who called a function and with which arguments.
+GDB also has support for this, and if we were executing in the middle of the `ls` function we could see the following:

 ```
 (gdb) info stack